-Trinity Green Energies (TGE) is a research and development company.
-It is a Trinity College campus company founded in 2014.
-The company has a broad-based scientific and business focus which is represented by the founders of the company.
-It is located in the research laboratories of Trinity College Dublin.
+Trinity Green Energies (TGE) is a SME spun out from Trinity College Dublin (TCD) in 2014.
+The company has a broad-based scientific and business focus which is represented by the founders of the company and holds international patents in the area of carbon capture.

-Our mission is to effectively capture carbon without the need for high energy – lite engineering as opposed to heavy engineering – and ultimately aim to transform carbon into a harmless waste compound or reusable fuel.
+Our mission is to effectively capture carbon using stackable modular units powered by renewable energy – lite engineering as opposed to heavy engineering – and ultimately aim to transform carbon into a harmless waste compound or reusable fuel.